Vindexus/PoweredByHeresy/game/github/charactercreation.md

 </table>

 > I'd like to go by a nickname, but I'm not sure what I want so I'll roll on the table.
 I rolled a 7 so I'll go by Carver.

+The format for this page is taken from Dungeon World.
+The Class+Home World+Background combination is adpated from Dark Heresy 2nd edition.